6 Best Core Exercises For Beginners

 Plank

-A plank is a great exercise that will build your core strength while engaging a range of other muscle groups such as your shoulders and lower body.
-It will also prepare you for exercises that use similar muscles and movements, such as commandos, push-ups, mountain climbers and shoulder taps
+A plank is a great exercise that will build your core strength while engaging a range of other muscles such as your shoulders and lower body.
+It will also prepare you for exercises that use similar muscles and movements, such as commandos (& side planks/push-ups), push-ups, mountain climbers and shoulder taps

 1. Start with your forearms (wrist to elbow) firmly on your mat, ensuring that your elbows are directly below your shoulders.